BetterMuSeek

 Image by Taylor

-The radius of the fretboard is 16 inches, which is slightly less curved than a traditional flat fretboard.
-This makes it easier to fret chords and notes, especially in the higher registers.
-The fretboard is also made of ebony, which is a dense and durable wood that produces a bright, clear tone.
+The fretboard’s radius is 16 inches, slightly less curved than a traditional flat fretboard.
+This makes fret chords and notes easier, especially in the higher registers.
+The fretboard is also made of ebony, a dense, durable wood that produces a bright, clear tone.

-The nut width of the Academy 12e-N is 1.875 inches, which is slightly wider than a traditional classical guitar neck.
+The Academy 12e-N’s nut width is 1.875 inches, slightly wider than that of a traditional classical guitar neck.
 This makes it easier to play fingerstyle arrangements, but it is still comfortable for strumming chords.

 Shape and Size

 With a scale length of 24-7/8 inches, the guitar offers a comfortable playing experience and ease of fretting, particularly for players with smaller hands or those transitioning from smaller instruments, such as myself.
-The reduced body depth adds to the comfort, allowing me to play for hours without any strain.
+The reduced body depth adds comfort, allowing me to play for hours without strain.

 Not only is it incredibly playable, but its portability is a bonus.
-I can easily take it with me wherever I go, making it an ideal companion for gigs or travel.
-The Taylor Academy 12e N truly delivers on its promise of a comfortable and immersive playing experience.
+I can easily take it wherever I go, making it an ideal companion for gigs or travel.
+The Taylor Academy 12e N delivers on its promise of a comfortable and immersive playing experience.

 How Does It Sound?